 Restorative dentistry procedures restore your smile by repairing or replacing damaged or diseased teeth.
 Restorative dental procedures are often used in conjunction with one another to achieve the patient’s desired results.
 Most procedures require good dental health, meaning that your dentist needs to resolve any issues like cavities before performing a restorative dentistry procedure.

 This could mean, for example, a patient requires a dental filling or root canal before restoring the biting surface with a crown or improving the teeth’s appearance with veneers.
 Using several procedures to benefit the patient results in a functional, aesthetically pleasing smile which will both boost confidence and making simple tasks like eating or chewing less difficult.

 Common Restorative Dentistry Services

 Fillings: Your dentist removes decayed areas of your teeth and replaces them with durable fillings.
-Fillings are typically made of silver amalgam, composite resin, porcelain or gold.
+Fillings are typically made of composite resin, porcelain or gold.